muxinc/packaging_examples/README.md

 # I just want to be awesome in space!
 Tears of Steel is licensed as Creative Commons Attribution 3.0 https://mango.blender.org

+These tools make use of the execlent "Json for Modern C++" Licensed under MIT and available at https://github.com/nlohmann/json